This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step One: Preheat Oven & Prepare Pan

 Preheat the oven to 350F (180C).
-Line 9 cups of a standard size muffin tin with paper or foil liners.
+Line 9 cups of a standard size muffin tin with silicone liners, paper liners, or foil liners (silicone liners are best for no sticking).

 Note: it is important that the oven is hot and ready to go by the time the batter is mixed.
 The baking powder begins to lose some of its rising power if the batter is left to sit, even for five or ten minutes.